Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

 \subsubsection{Results}

-\autoref{table:rq2} shows our results. \tool requires an average of 3 hours more than the slowest baseline, and consumes 6–21 million additional tokens.
-This additional investment is spent on (1) incrementally planning and implementing interfaces, and (2) rigorous feedback through test execution.
-As systems scale, we saw that \tool's overhead increases predictably.
-By contrast, all baselines exhibit stable overhead, expending roughly the same effort regardless of system size.
-As systems grow, their attention spreads thinner across components.
-In other words, \textbf{\emph{the baselines do not scale their effort proportional to the complexity of the system}}, which leads to overlooked interdependencies (due to limited context) and reduced reliability, whereas \tool scales deliberately to ensure correctness even in large, complex systems.
+\autoref{table:rq2} shows our results. \tool requires an average of 3 hours more than the state-of-the-art baseline, and consumes 6–21 million additional tokens.
+This additional cost is spent on (1) incrementally planning and implementing interfaces, and (2) rigorous feedback through test execution.
+As systems scale (from BookStack to Ctrip), we see that \tool's overhead increases accordingly.
+In contrast, the overhead of baselines does not increase.
+Our investigation shows that, while taking less overhead, the state-of-the-art solutions usually feed the requirement documents to LLM as a whole context, which can easily miss crucial information to generate code especially when the document is complicated. \reviewlabel{B-5}\review{Despite that we imposed no upper limit on tokens or runtime for any method, we observe that baselines frequently failed to fully utilize resources, which is a known limitation of LLMs in agentic settings \cite{cursor-long-running-agents,cursor-scaling-agents}.} \metareviewlabel{1.6}\metareview{ The similar results are consistent in AppForge. \tool takes more overhead while generating far more accurate code in return.}

+\reviewlabel{C-1}\review{We further analyzed execution logs of \tool to estimate its average time and token consumption in each phase.
+As for time consumption, the code generation phase accounts for 84.3\%, the test generation phase for 14.8\%, and design generation phase for 0.9\%.
+As for token consumption, the code generation phase dominates at 62\% (including feedback iterations), followed by test generation phase at 36\%, and design generation phase accounting for 2\%.
+The gap between time and token consumption lies in that the code generation phase involves substantial non-LLM overhead (e.g., compilation and test execution), whereas test and design generation are dominated by the interaction with LLM.}